Skip to content

 Installation

-@aws-sdk/client-s3, @aws-sdk/s3-presigned-post, and @aws-sdk/s3-request-presigner are optional peer dependencies of files-sdk - install alongside the SDK so the adapter’s imports resolve at runtime.
+For the default "aws-sdk" HTTP client, @aws-sdk/client-s3, @aws-sdk/s3-presigned-post, and @aws-sdk/s3-request-presigner are optional peer dependencies - install alongside the SDK so the adapter’s imports resolve at runtime.

 npm install files-sdk @aws-sdk/client-s3 @aws-sdk/s3-presigned-post @aws-sdk/s3-request-presigner